zxc916684603/ecs/intl.en-US/User Guide/Instances/Change IP addresses/Convert public IP address to EIP address.md

 -   The billing method of the public traffic remains unchanged.

 -   After conversion, the EIP address is charged separately.
-For more information about billing of EIP addresses, see [Billing](https://www.alibabacloud.com/help/doc-detail/27767.htm).
+For more information about billing of EIP addresses, see [EIP billing](https://www.alibabacloud.com/help/doc-detail/72142.htm).
 You can go to the [Usage Records](https://billing.console.aliyun.com/#/usage/record) page in the **Billing Management** to download the **Elastic Public IP** usage record.

 ## Procedure {#section_fsc_kgn_xdb .section}